-* Syriza’s coalition partner, the Independent Democrats, does not thrill me.
+* Syriza’s coalition partners, the Independent Democrats, do not thrill me.
 They are center-right nationalists who don’t care for Germany, understandably enough in light of German bankers’ support for austerity, and oppose immigration, a somewhat more ominous position.
 They're still a better option than Golden Dawn.

 ** Charles Forelle, "Syriza's Rise Fueled by Professors-Turned Politicians," WSJ, 23 Jan.
 2015.